huchengyong/easy-mydb/README.md

 ## model
 `name` table name.

-Replace a table with a veriable, we don't need `table` method to specify a table to be operated on.
+Replace a table with a variable, we don't need `table` method to specify a table to be operated on.
 ```js
 const User = db.model('user')
 const Order = db.model('order')